-Sometimes it is not easy for companies to change their traditional processes and move towards an agile methodology, especially if they are looking to get into software development.
+Sometimes it is not easy for companies to change their traditional processes and move towards an Agile methodology, especially if they are looking to get into software development.
 What challenges do companies face in making this a possibility?
+How to implement it?

 Companies that manufacture hardware and want to get started in software development, those looking to expand their business by implementing their own application, or those companies that simply want to take advantage of the benefits of mobile technology often face the challenge of making a leap from traditional to agile methodology.